-The Sand River Corridor is a key wildlife corridor between the Maasai Mara, Naimina Enkiyio (the Sacred Forest), and the Great Rift Valley near the Kenya-Tanzania border.
-A number of corridors are being identified in this area using geographic and elephant collar data collected by the Mara Elephant Project (MEP), and it is also used by many other wildlife species and the semi-nomadic pastoralist Maasai communities who live in this area.
+The Sand River Corridor is an area near the Kenya-Tanzania border that keeps the Maasai Mara, Naimina Enkiyio (the Sacred Forest), and the Great Rift Valley connected.
+A number of elephant movement corridors are being identified in this area using geographic and elephant collar data collected by the Mara Elephant Project (MEP), and it is also used by many other wildlife species and the semi-nomadic pastoralist Maasai communities who live in this area.

 Keeping corridors like this one open is critical because it allows wildlife and communities to access different resources at different times of the year and maintain ecosystem health and resilience to changes in climate.
 It is also part of what keeps the Mara, Rift Valley, Serengeti, and Amboseli Ecosystems connected.

 The area has traditionally been communally owned rangelands belonging to semi-nomadic pastoralist Maasai communities, but recent government policy changes mean the landscape is being subdivided and shared out into small individual titles.
-Parts of this wilderness area have already been fenced and converted into patchworks of small farms, which restrict connectivity and increase human-wildlife conflict.
+Parts of this area have already been fenced and converted into patchworks of small farms, which restrict connectivity and increase human-wildlife conflict.